SergeyYakovlev13/Test-task-WINSTARS.AI/README.md

 'train.py' - file for training model;

-'test.py' - file for testing pretrained model.
+'test.py' - file for testing pretrained model;

+'alternative.ipynb' - jupyter notebook, which was created from other .py files in this project, and runned on Kaggle platform (as lon as it provides free GPU-usage quota, for faster and more qualified learning), which might be for some people more comfortable way of analysing this code.

 ## To run task
   1. Save this repo.